inmindos/thinking-flaws/Impact bias.md

     "cbias-project-mind-state"
   ]
 source: "https://en.wikipedia.org/wiki/Impact_bias"
+excerpt: "We **overestimate** duration and intensity of future emotional states."
 ---

 We **overestimate** duration and intensity of future emotional states.
 Eg. If we breakup, it will kill me.